VSH Queen Bees

-The B Farm supplies VSH queens.
-By providing Varroa-resistant bees for sale, we hope to achieve a balance that combats mites while also minimizing treatments.
-This way, VSH queens can maintain strong hives without requiring multiple treatments that could ultimately produce treatment-resistant mites.
-Read on to learn about the history and development of VSH queens, as well as experiments in producing robust quantities of Varroa-resistant bees for sale.
+The B Farm supplies VSH queen bees for sale.
+By providing Varroa mite-resistant bees for sale, we hope to achieve a balance that combats mites while also minimizing treatments.
+This way, VSH queen bees can maintain strong hives without requiring multiple treatments that could ultimately produce treatment-resistant mites.
+Read on to learn about the history and development of VSH queens and Pol-line queens, as well as experiments in producing robust quantities of Varroa-resistant bees for sale.

 CAN WE ACHIEVE REAL VARROA MITE RESISTANCE IN OUR LIFETIMES?